datacommonsorg/docsite/custom_dc/faq.md

 ## General questions

-### How can I make feature requests or provide feedback?
+### How can I make request new features or provide feedback?

 Please see [Send feedback](/custom_dc/index.html#feedback) for details.